Tyrrrz/Onova/Readme.md

 #### `LocalPackageResolver`

-This implementation looks for files in the given directory using a predefined file name pattern (default is `*.onv`).
-Package versions are extracted from file names, e.g. file named `MyProject-v2.1.5.onv` corresponds to package version `2.1.5`.
+This implementation looks for files in the given directory using a predefined name pattern.
+Package versions are extracted from file names, e.g. file named `MyProject-v2.1.5.zip` corresponds to package version `2.1.5`.

 #### `GithubPackageResolver`

-This implementation looks for assets in releases of given GitHub repository using predefined name pattern (default is `*.onv`).
+This implementation looks for assets in releases of given GitHub repository using a predefined name pattern.
 Package versions are extracted from release names, e.g. release named `v1.0` corresponds to package version `1.0`.

-Since .NET assemblies do not support semantic versions, pre-release packages are ignored.
+Since .NET assemblies do not support semantic versions, pre-releases are ignored.

 #### `WebPackageResolver`